Finally plucked up the courage to ask the object of your affection out for a drink? Or want to spoil your significant other?

 Hyde & Co.

 Small and moody prohibition-style cocktail bar hidden away near The Triangle.
-It fills up quick, so booking is advised.
+It fills up quick, so booking via their website is advised.

 The Old Bookshop

-A quirky bar on North St with a good selection of drinks, regular live music and a seriously lip-smacking menu should you need to line you stomach.
+A quirky bar on North St with a good selection of drinks, regular live music and some great pop-ups throughout the year should you need to line you stomach.

 Wild Beer at Wapping Wharf